 The One Mistake That’ll Make Your DIY Leash Holder Fall Apart (And How to Skip It)

-I learned this the hard way.
-My first leash holder looked so cute, this little rustic wooden board with brass hooks.
-Then my dog Luna hit the door at full sprint one morning and ripped the whole thing clean off the drywall.
-Leashes everywhere, a chunk of wall missing.
+I learned the hard way.
+My first leash holder looked so cute.
+It was this little rustic wooden board with brass hooks.
+One morning my dog Luna decided to hit the door at full sprint and pulled the thing right off the drywall.
+Leashes everywhere.
 Not fun.

-The pro secret?
-Always mount into a stud, not just drywall.
-A golden retriever hitting that hook with 60 pounds of excited energy needs serious reinforcement behind it.
+My second tip is to always mount into a stud and not just into the drywall.
+A golden retriever dog jumping into the hook with 60 pounds of energy and excitement behind him is going to need some reinforcement behind it.

-Get the anchor right first.
-Everything else is just decoration.
+Choose the right anchor first.
+Then, everyone else is just a decoration.

 Your Golden Deserves a Clean Home Too

 Pick one thing from this list and try it this week.
 Just one.
-See how it feels to stop re-cleaning the same spot for the third time on a Tuesday.
+Just one thing.
+See how it feels to stop re-cleaning the same spot for the second (or third) time on a Tuesday.

-Your home can still look good — and smell good — even with a golden retriever running the place.
+The good news is that your home can still look good and smell good even with a golden running the place.
 You deserve both.